TLAbles/Welp/README.md

 https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 ### Environment
 This project utilizes Jupyter Notebook and should be displayed using the Jupyter Notebook add on to VS Code.
+It can be displayed in a Jupyter Notebook, as well, but some elements may not display as well.

 ### Data Sources
 The yelp_business.csv is publicly saved on a Google Drive, and pandas will download it automatically, but the `yelp_review.csv` must be located at the [data source](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6) and downloaded and extracted to a local machine.
 Replace the existing filepath to the downloaded file in the ‘ ‘ in the #read review file cell with the correct path to load the data.